decolab/martinezmolina_TBI_turbu_les_Hopf/README.md

-# Turbulent-like whole brain dynamics and Hopf computational model
+# Whole-brain turbulent-like dynamics and Hopf computational model

 Code used in Martínez-Molina et al. 2022 "The evolution of whole-brain turbulent dynamics during recovery from traumatic brain injury" (in preparation).